rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 * Backup plan for the hydration : All my salt capsules were in the bottle.
 When bottles were lost, I had no salt.
 In endurance race, electrolytes are super important.
 Need to have a plan B
 * Fix Bike Hydration Arrangement: Need to get more sturdy bottle cage
 * Need to put in lot more hours in swim.
 I finished the swim 3 min before the cutoff.
 I am not that bad a swimmer.
 But consistency is the key.
 * Fuelling strategy: I tried SiS gels for the first time in the race.
 Each Gel has 150mg of Caffeine.
 That is a lot of caffeine.
-I suspect it also didn’t go completely well and increased RPE.
+I suspect it also didn’t go well completely well and increased RPE.
 Need to understand a bit more on this.